jurassicplayer/OTLN-Calibre-Metadata/README.md

     - It stands for "Officially Translated Light Novels".

 ### Guidelines
-- Prefer GoodReads when available
+- Metadata source preference when available: YenPress/YenOn > GoodReads > Amazon
+- Remove all `Manga` tags
+- Add `Light Novel` and `Official Translation` tags
-- Remove `Manga` tags and add tags from MAL to all books in the series
+- Add tags from metadata source and MAL to all books in the series
 - Uniform title structure (per series...until I'm further along)
+- Include artist as an author when available.
+- Publishers should follow publishing imprint.
+Ex.
+Yen Press publishes light novels under Yen On, so Yen Press LNs should have Yen On as the publisher.

 ### To-Do
 - Make a script that move files from a fresh copy to the correct folders with the correct filenames